Omi Salesforce Integration Company

 Remote Call-In

-This is a principle whereby data is only stored in Salesforce, but all the other important actions such creating, retrieving, updating, or deleting of the data are performed by a remote system.
+This is a principle whereby data is only stored in Salesforce, but all the other important actions such as creating, retrieving, updating, or deleting the data are performed by a remote system.
 It is typical for businesses that use an order system and then require to update Salesforce with new order statuses.

 Remote Call-In integration